InvAASTCluster: On Applying Invariant-Based Program Clustering to Introductory Programming Assignments: Conclusions and Future Work

 \section{Conclusions and Future Work}

 In the context of introductory programming assignments (\IPAs) in university courses or Massive Open Online Courses (MOOCs), it is possible to collect a large number of correct implementations for the proposed \IPAs.
 Hence, when a student submits an incorrect program, one can take advantage of previously correct submissions to automatically suggest repairs that help the student.
 However, it is not feasible to analyze all possible previous correct submissions to find an appropriate reference implementation for the repair tool.
 Therefore, clustering is often used to identify similar program implementations.
-Afterward, the automated repair tool just analyses a single reference program from each cluster to find the most suitable correction to the student's incorrect submission.
+Afterward, the automated repair tool analyses a single reference program from each cluster to find the most suitable correction to the student's incorrect submission.

-This work proposes \InvAAST, a novel approach for program clustering based on their semantic and syntactic features. \InvAAST uses \AASTs and invariant-based program representations to distinguish small imperative programs according to their semantics (invariants) and syntax (\AAST).
+This work proposes \InvAAST, a novel approach for program clustering based on their semantic and syntactic features. \InvAAST uses \AASTs and invariant-based program representations to distinguish small imperative programs according to their semantics (invariants) and structure (\AAST).
 Results show that the proposed \AASTs and invariant-based representation improve upon syntax-based representations when performing program clustering on several correct student submissions for different programming exercises.
 Additionally, given an incorrect student submission and a set of correct students' submissions, \InvAAST can also find the closest correct submission to the faulty program using \InvAAST's program vector representations.

 Furthermore, \InvAAST has also been integrated into a state-of-the-art clustering-based program repair framework to evaluate the proposed clustering techniques for repairing \IPAs.
 This evaluation showed that \InvAAST outperforms the current state-of-the-art clustering method used in clustering-based program repair.
-Using \InvAAST, the automated repair tool \Clara can repair significantly more \IPAs with a better time performance and with a smaller number of program clusters.
+Using \InvAAST, the automated repair tool \Clara can repair significantly more \IPAs, around 13\%, with a better time performance and with a smaller number of program clusters.

 To conclude, \InvAAST is a program clustering tool based on programs' invariants and \AASTs. \InvAAST can be used: (1) to cluster semantically equivalent implementations for programming exercises; (2) by any clustering-based program repair tool; and (3) by any program repair framework that requires a single reference implementation (\InvAAST's closest correct program).